dhamotharang/TrooWork-Demo/README.md

-Product demo of Troodon Technology
+Product demo of TrooWork
+Powered by Troodon Technology.
 # MdbAngularFree

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.5.